NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: According to the Accreditation Act, all programs offered in Grenada by HEIs must be previously accredited by the Board to ensure their compliance with the national frameworks and qualifications.
-Distance learning programs must also comply with the regulations established by the Accreditation Act and apply for accreditation by the Grenada National Accreditation Board (GNAB).
+Curriculum and education standards: According to the Accreditation Act, all programs offered by HEIs must be previously accredited by the Board to ensure their compliance with the national frameworks and qualifications.
+Distance learning programs must also comply with the regulations established by the Accreditation Act and apply for accreditation with the Grenada National Accreditation Board (GNAB).

 Teaching profession: No information was found.